morris/cps1/README.md

 ## 4. Notes

 - 4.1.
-Point 2.2. supports a variable number of arguments and complex argument mappings, but forces the callback to be the last argument.
+Point 2.2. supports a variable number of arguments and arbitrary argument mappings, but forces the callback to be the last argument.
 - 4.2.
-Point 2.5. is designed to ensure the number of callback arguments is constant, while providing shortcuts for success, errors and passthroughs.
+Point 2.4. is designed to ensure the number of callback arguments is constant, while providing shortcuts for success, errors and passthroughs.
 - 4.3.
 The term "CPS1" was chosen because the defined functions expect a single callback which is called exactly once.